MarceloNetworkme/nutripilo-ai/README.md

 Our vision for NutriPilot.AI extends far beyond its current capabilities.
 Here's what we're planning:

+### TBD 🎯 Smart Goal Adaptation
+- create costum AI models to improve macronutrients and callory based on image
+- Adapt dataset based on thousand of diferent foods(...)

 ### 🎯 Smart Goal Adaptation
 - **Dynamic Meal Recalculation**: When unplanned meals occur, automatically adjust future meals to keep users on track with their goals
 - **Enhanced Personalization**: Adapt meal generation based on: